melon-db/melon/README.md

 ## Goals

-1. Maintaining data files (e.g. CSV, XML, etc.) in a structured environment instead of a text editor (YES: read AND write - it is not an importer!)
+1. Maintaining data files (e.g. CSV, XML, etc.) in a proper environment that supports structured data instead of a text editor...
+YES: read AND write - it is not an importer!
 2. Simple API to enable support for all kind of (custom) file formats
 3. Simple but flexible configuration